PieTw3lve/Tuxbrain-Bot/README.md

 ```

 ### Lightbulb
-Install Lightbulb with the following command:

 ```
 python3 -m pip install -U hikari-lightbulb
 # Windows users may need to run this instead...
 py -3 -m pip install -U hikari-lightbulb
 ```
 ### Miru
 #### Note: Miru is currently not supported with Python 3.11+
-Install Miru with the following command:

 ```
 python3 -m pip install -U hikari-miru
 # Windows users may need to run this instead...